Find A Speaker

 Academy-Award Nominated Documentary Filmmaker and Scholar

-- Her work focuses on immigrant communities, race, gender and social justice
+- Award-winning filmmaker whose works focus on immigrant communities, race, gender, and social justice

 Radical Self-Love and Body Empowerment Advocate

 - Founder and Radical Executive Officer of The Body is Not An Apology

 - Nationally-recognized equity and diversity educator and consultant on creating healthy muliticultural environments

 - Well-known for his role in the award-winning documentary film "The Color of Fear"

 - Co-author of the curriculum Lessons from "The Color of Fear" and the book No Boundaries: Unlearning Oppression and Building Multicultural Alliances and Making Allies

 - Author of 19 books including "Race Matters," "Democracy Matters," and "Brother West: Living and Loving Out Loud"

 One of the Country's Leading Anti-Racist Authors and Educators

 - Author of nine books including his latest, Dispatches from the Race War and his acclaimed memoir, White Like Me, among other titles